-Active transportation modes - i.e., walking, biking, micromobility, and other rolling forms of travel - support active lifestyles, which in turn support community health.
+Develop guidance for managing curb space in ways that are sensitive to the land use context, with considerations for active transportation use, users with limited mobility, transportation network companies, outdoor dining, freight deliveries, parking, and other curb uses that may emerge.
+ACTIVE TRANSPORTATION Active transportation modes - i.e., walking, biking, micromobility, and other rolling forms of travel - support active lifestyles, which in turn support community health.
 Neighborhoods with safe and convenient walking and biking connections to parks, jobs, and schools provide residents with a healthier alternative to driving.
 The pedestrian network generally consists of sidewalks and multiuse trails.
 Sidewalks are provided in many neighborhoods, especially those developed since the 1960s, and commercial areas, but there are gaps throughout the network and older neighborhoods sometimes have no sidewalks at all.
-The bicycle network, which is shown on Figure TR-4 and includes a range of bikeway types, is less developed countywide.
+The bicycle network, which is shown on Figure TR-5 and includes a range of bikeway types, is less developed countywide.
 These networks are inclusive of "rolling" transportation, in which people may use a wheelchair, skate, ride a scooter, or push a stroller.
 Geographic barriers such as waterways, railways, and freeways pose challenges to pedestrian and bicycle/rolling circulation and connectivity.
 Expanding the pedestrian and bicycle network will enhance opportunities for active transportation and reduce dependency on the car.
 In 2022 the County adopted its Active Transportation Plan (ATP), which serves as a roadmap to enhancing active transportation safety and mode share by providing a comprehensive look at the County's active transportation needs and opportunities.
 The ATP outlines investments in new bicycle facilities, upgraded crossings, enhanced trail connections, and improved walkways.
 Adopted by CCTA in 2018, the Contra Costa Countywide Bicycle and Pedestrian Plan (CBPP) identifies a network of "low-stress" routes that are comfortable for most pedestrians or bicyclists.
 Once developed, this network will allow people of all ages and abilities to connect across the county by walking or bicycling.
-Future bicycle connections planned by the CBPP are shown on Figure TR-4.
-The CBPP also identifies Pedestrian Priority Areas, shown on Figure TR-5, which are places where greater numbers of people are expected to walk and safety issues are most acute, indicating a need to prioritize investments in pedestrian improvements like walkways, curb ramps, and intersection improvements.

-With support from MTC, the County has also prepared two Community-Based Transportation Plans (CBTPs) in unincorporated areas near Richmond and Bay Point that intend to improve mobility options for low-income and underserved communities.
-The CBTPs seek to improve all types of transportation, increase access to services, improve the local quality of life, provide environmental benefits, and enhance the sense of community in the area.
+Future bicycle connections planned by the CBPP are shown on Figure TR-5.
+The CBPP also identifies Pedestrian Priority Areas, shown on Figure TR-6, which are places where greater numbers of people are expected to walk and safety issues are most acute, indicating a need to prioritize investments in pedestrian improvements like walkways, curb ramps, and intersection improvements.
+With support from MTC, CCTA has also prepared Community-Based Transportation Plans (CBTPs) covering the unincorporated communities of North Richmond, Tara Hills, Bayview, Rollingwood, and Bay Point that intend to improve mobility and safety for low-income and underserved residents.
+Each CBTP recommends a series of projects and programs aimed at expanding active transportation options, increasing the quality of public transit services, and providing safe non-motorized routes between peoples' homes and local schools.